-Cannabis milk is possibly the most searched-for cannabis recipe in the world, alongside cannabis butter, and it’s definitely one of the most made recipes.
-Many times, when people try to make this recipe they tend to use either too much milk or too much weed, which can end up creating more of an intense effect than desired – this can make for quite a bad experience.
-In order to stop this from happening, we’ve written this concise article that details exactly what you need and the exact proportions of cannabis and milk.
-We’ll also show you how to take it and store it properly.
+Cannabis milk is possibly the most searched-for cannabis recipe in the world, alongside cannabis butter.
+Many times, when people try to make this recipe they tend to use either too much milk or too much weed, which can end up creating more of an intense effect than desired.
+So, in order to stop this from happening, we’ve written this concise article that details exactly what you need and the exact proportions of cannabis and milk.

-It’s important to keep in mind that you can use medicinal cannabis to make this recipe, which can provide some pretty amazing results.
-If you decide to use potent, psychoactive cannabis you can enjoy a long-lasting, intense psychoactive effect.
-Before you start making cannabis milk you’ll need to make sure you know what type of cannabis you’re going to use.
+Before you start making this delicious cannabis milk recipe, it’s important to keep in mind that you can use medicinal cannabis, which can provide some pretty amazing results.
+However, If you decide to use recreational marijuana, you can enjoy a long-lasting, intense psychoactive effect.

 The first step that you’ll need to take before starting to make the milk is cleaning and preparing your weed in order to get rid of as much chlorophyll as possible.
-When you get rid of the chlorophyll, it won’t taste as sour, making it much easier to drink.
-You’ll also be getting rid of insects, insect eggs, dirt, dust and any residues that may be on the flowers.
-This step is entirely optional, although we recommend it if you’re worried about the flavor of your milk.
+This way, it won’t taste as sour, making it much easier to drink.
+Besides, you’ll also be getting rid of insects, dirt, dust and any fertilizer residues that may be on the flowers.

 How to clean your cannabis

-You’ll need a pot, a sieve, a liter of bottled water and your cannabis for this particular step.
+To clean your materials, you’ll need a pot, a sieve, a liter (4 cups) of bottled water and your cannabis.

 - Step 1: Pour the water and cannabis into the pot.

 - Step 2: Put the pot on the stove and wait for it to boil.

 - Step 3: Once it starts boiling, turn the heat down and let it sit for 10 minutes.